Chart Color Schemes

 North Narrabeen is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In North Narrabeen, as per the latest Census evaluation, 89.8% of dwellings were houses, with the remaining 10.3% being semi-detached, apartments, or other types.
-This contrasts with Sydney metro's figures of 72.1% houses and 27.9% other dwellings.
-Home ownership in North Narrabeen stood at 38.0%, with mortgaged dwellings at 43.4% and rented ones at 18.6%.
-The median monthly mortgage repayment was $3,200, aligning with Sydney metro's average, while the median weekly rent was $665, compared to Sydney metro's $695.
-Nationally, North Narrabeen's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+In North Narrabeen, as per the latest Census evaluation, 89.8% of dwellings were houses with the remaining 10.3% comprising semi-detached homes, apartments and other types.
+This differs from Sydney's metropolitan area which had 72.1% houses and 27.9% other dwellings.
+Home ownership in North Narrabeen stood at 38.0%, with mortgaged properties making up 43.4% and rented ones 18.6%.
+The median monthly mortgage repayment in the area was $3,200, aligning with Sydney's metropolitan average, while the median weekly rent was $665 compared to Sydney metro's $3,200 and $695 respectively.
+Nationally, North Narrabeen's mortgage repayments were significantly higher than Australia's average of $1,863, and rents substantially exceeded the national figure of $375.

 Frequently Asked Questions - Housing